-Starting April 26, the city will allow 2,500 e-scooters back on the streets, a number that could theoretically increase to a maximum of 15,000 next year if companies meet incentive requirements.
+Starting April 26, the city allowed up to 2,500 e-scooters back on the streets, a number that could theoretically increase to a maximum of 15,000 next year if companies meet incentive requirements.
 In the meantime, based on an extremely unscientific and highly suspect method of looking at the number of angry faces versus heart eyes emojis on Facebook, we've concluded that the city is evenly split over whether this is the best thing to happen to Portland EVER or the beginning of the end of the city as we know it.

 Unsurprisingly, Portland Monthly's editorial staff is just as divided internally.
 When scooters were mentioned recently, our staff Slack channel flared up with all the anger, elation, and pathos of a Facebook comment section.
 I surveyed the staff for their reactions.